-COVID-19 is a potentially severe viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that mostly affects your lungs and airways.
+COVID-19 is a potentially severe viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that mostly affects your lungs and airways.

 It's caused by a coronavirus

 The virus spreads very easily to other people

 Some infected people have no symptoms, but others get very sick, and some people die

 Swabs from your nose or throat are tested to diagnose COVID-19

 No medicines cure COVID-19, but some might help people with severe infection or people at risk of severe infection

 What causes COVID-19?

 COVID-19 is caused by a type of coronavirus called SARS-CoV-2.
 The virus spreads:

 Mostly through the air, in droplets that an infected person spreads through a cough, sneeze, singing, or talking